ruby-cube/rue/packages/planify/README.md

         }
     })
     ```
     Note: The `onUnmounted` lifecycle hook in the example above is not the original hook provided by Vue; it is a planified version provided by Paravue.
-The planified version must be used to ensure auto-cleanup of auto-cleanup.
+The planified version must be used to ensure auto-cleanup of auto-cleanup by returning a `PendingOp`.
 See Planify API for how to planify existing hooks.

 - **The options argument:** Specify when to stop/cancel a listener with the `until` / `unlessCanceled` property of the options argument.